Turkey could act against Kurdish rebels in Syria

 "This is a big problem for Turkey.
 But Turkey can't go and bomb or invade just because the PKK are directing the traffic," Jenkins said.

-Turkey has harbored Syrian rebels and tens of thousands of refugees along its border with Syria.
-Hostility between the two countries flared up last month when a Turkish jet was shot down by Syrian air defenses.
+Turkey has harboured Syrian rebels and tens of thousands of refugees along its border with Syria.
+Hostility between the two countries flared up last month when a Turkish jet was shot down by Syrian air defences.

 Ankara subsequently increased its military presence, sending anti-aircraft missiles to the border and scrambling planes when Syrian aircraft came close to Turkish territory.

-Erdogan said on Thursday Assad and those close to him were about to leave power and preparations were under way for a "new era" in Turkey's southern neighbor.
+Erdogan said on Thursday Assad and those close to him were about to leave power and preparations were under way for a "new era" in Turkey's southern neighbour.

 Assad's father, the late Hafez al-Assad, for years sheltered PKK leader Abdullah Ocalan before the threat of a Turkish invasion in 1998 forced him to send Ocalan abroad, where Turkish agents eventually captured him and brought him back to Turkey.